Giants vs. Redskins: New York's Biggest Winners and Losers from Week 13

 Joseph enjoyed one of his best statistical games of the season with seven tackles (two solo), which matched his single-game high for 2012.
 In addition to making plays on his own, Joseph took on his usual double-teams, which normally free up his linebackers to make stops.

 The Redskins, however, repeatedly got blockers to the second level, paving the way for Morris to collect big chunks of yardage play after play.
 This neutralized many of Joseph’s efforts, but it doesn’t change his “winner” status for Week 13.

 Running back David Wilson should view Monday’s loss as a squandered opportunity.
 To be fair, the coaching staff did not grant Wilson much of a chance to begin with, but the rookie should have made a bigger splash with Andre Brown out of the lineup.

 Wilson collected an unimpressive nine yards on four carries in Week 13, and he split snaps pretty evenly with midweek acquisition Kregg Lumpkin.
 Unfortunately for Wilson, Lumpkin seems to be the preferred back in passing situations, which further emphasizes Tom Coughlin’s lack of confidence in Wilson’s protection skills.

 As the weeks wear on, Wilson’s chances to make an impact as a rookie are swiftly passing by.
 It may be too soon to break out the draft-bust label, but Wilson is certainly causing fans to wonder if he’ll contribute much at all in 2012.

-RB Ahmad Bradshaw plays with an attitude.
+Winner: RB Ahmad Bradshaw

 Conversely, running Back Ahmad Bradshaw quietly had his third 100-yard rushing performance of the 2012 season on Monday night.
 Usually, when the Giants run the ball that effectively, the team has a tendency to win.